Overview

 Technical Note

 Bass forecasts rely either on a continuous-time model of the adoption phenomenon, or its discrete-time approximation.
 While the continuous model is more theoretically justified and is usually recommended, it cannot easily accommodate changes (e.g., growth) in potential market size.
 For consistency, the discrete model is used throughout in Enginius.
-The user should note that comparisons with the continuous version of the Bass model
+The user should note that comparisons with the continuous version of the Bass model may lead to slightly different parameter estimates or forecasts.

 Was this article helpful?